An Easy Guide To Buying A House in Japan: 6 Tips To Know

 tax service

-Owning a house in Japan means paying property-related taxes, which can be a real headache when you are not in Japan, away from your property, or don't want to deal with them in Japanese.
+Owning a house in Japan means paying property-related taxes, which can be a real headache when you are away from your property for a prolonged period.

-Well, MailMate has your back.
-When you appoint MailMate as your tax representative for your property, MailMate will be the one to handle all tax-related property issues on your behalf.
+MailMate has your back.
+When you appoint MailMate as your property tax representative, MailMate will pay tax-related bills on your behalf and serve as a liaison between you and the tax office.

 MailMate will assist in paying your utilities or your property tax bills for your Japan-based property.